humbletim/p373r-vrmod/readme.md

 # P373R's VR Mod for Firestorm Viewer

 *This repository contains the isolated source code for P373R's VR mod, originally released in 2019.
-It is maintained here to support the "Firestorm VR Mod" community edition, which is built using GitHub Actions.
+It is maintained here to support the "Firestorm VR Mod" [community release](https://github.com/humbletim/firestorm-gha/releases), which is built using GitHub Actions.
 This repository provides a focused environment for understanding and experimenting with the VR mod's codebase.*

 This project is not a typical open-source endeavor.
 It exists as a minimal, additive patch set to the official Firestorm viewer.
 This approach is intentional to minimize merge conflicts with the rapidly evolving upstream codebase and to avoid the significant overhead of maintaining a full-fledged fork.
 The goal is to provide a stable, community-supported VR experience without becoming a separate Third-Party Viewer (TPV).